How to Check if You Have a Travel Ban in the UAE

 Step 3: Click on “Criminal Status of Financial Cases”

-” Criminal Status of Financial Cases” which is found within the Services section, also has to be selected.
-This particular service identifies the existing reports of any financial charges against your name, and if so, a travel ban may be in place.
+” Criminal Status of Financial Cases,” which is found within the Services section, also has to be selected.

 Step 4: Enter Your Emirates ID Card Number

 You will be given a serial number with which you need to enter your Emirates ID card number.
-This ID is important because it connects to your files and documents as experienced when you are involved in a legal or financial scandal concerning your account.
+This ID is important because it connects to your files and documents as experienced.

 After entering your Emirates ID, follow the on-screen instructions to complete the process.
 If there’s a travel ban due to any financial or criminal case, you will be notified of its details.